SunnyLoops/oracle-generator/README-folder/README.md

 # Oracle Generator

-Welcome to the Oracle Generator project!
+Welcome to the *Oracle Generator Project*!

 ## Descriptions